-Fire Prevention Day exists both to raise awareness of practices that can help prevent these disasters, and to recognise the work of the fire-fighters who relieve them.
-It is also often used to commemorate particularly famous and devastating fires in individual communities, such as the Great Chicago Fire in North America.
-According to legend, this fire was started when a Mrs O’Leary’s milch cow kicked over a lantern in her shed.
+Fire prevention day is often used to commemorate particularly famous and devastating fires in individual communities, such as the notable Great Chicago Fire in North America in 1871.
+According to the legend, this fire was started by a cow who kicked over a lantern in a shed.